 Where to grow cotoneaster

 Cotoneasters range from border shrubs or small trees, to wall shrubs, with some even used as ground cover to suppress weeds.
-Choose your variety carefully, depending on your needs.
-If growing border shrubs or small trees, you may want to grow your cotoneaster at the back of a border or as a feature in its own right, making the most of its winter berries.
-Make sure you plant it where you have a good view of its winter berries, perhaps from a kitchen window or near your front door.
-Wall shrubs, such as Cotoneaster horizontalis, should be planted against a wall where you can train it to ‘climb’.
+Choose your cotoneaster variety carefully, depending on your needs.
+If growing border shrubs or cotoneaster trees, you may want to plant at the back of a border or as a feature in its own right, making the most of its winter berries.
+Make sure you plant your cotoneaster where you have a good view of its winter berries, perhaps from a kitchen window or near your front door.
+Wall shrubs, such as Cotoneaster horizontalis, should be planted against a wall where you can train it to 'climb'.
 Ground cover cotoneasters should be planted towards the front of a border or a bank, where you want to suppress weeds.

 Some cotoneasters are listed in Schedule 9 of the Wildlife and Countryside Act in England and Wales.
 We recommend growing these only if you live in a very urban area, or consider an alternative instead.

 Cotoneasters thrive in moist but well-drained soil, in full sun to partial shade.
 The best time to plant a cotoneaster is in autumn, when the soil is still warm from summer but moist enough for the roots to establish before winter sets in.
 Incorporate organic matter such as well-rotted manure or garden compost, plant the rootball at the same depth it was in the pot, firm with your feet and water well.

 More like this

 How to care for cotoneaster

 Cotoneaster is fairly low maintenance.
 Water well in its first year.